Samuel12209/Python-Practice-projects/README.md

 ## More Python Projects to Help Build Your Portfolio:

-## Storytelling Data Visualization on Exchange Rates — Quickly create multiple subsetted plots using one or more conditions.

-## Clean and Analyze Employee Exit Surveys — Work with exit surveys from employees of the Department of Education in Queensland, Australia.
-Play the role of a data analyst and pretend the stakeholders want answers to important data questions.

-## Star Wars Survey — In this data cleaning project, you’ll work with Jupyter Notebook to analyze data on the Star Wars movies.

-## Analyzing NYC High School Data — Discover the SAT performance of different demographics using scatter plots and maps.

 ## Predicting the Weather Using Machine Learning — This machine learning project will help you prepare data, work with time series data, measure error, and improve your model performance.